rorist/android-reverse/presentation.md

 # Introduction to the Dalvik VM

+## History

 * Dalvik is a town in Iceland, Smali means assembler in Icelandic :)
+* It has been developed by Android Inc. which was aquired by Google in 2007

+## Technology

 * Dalvik has some optimisations with memory consumption in mind
-* No stack, register based VM -> Less instruction
+* No stack, register based VM -> Less instructions but bigger filesize
 * Java source code is compiled to Java bytecode (with javac) and then compiled to Dalvik bytecode (with dx)
 * Dex is compressed (code reuse)
 * Zygote model: